jpfluger/examples/ubuntu-14.04/ufw.md

 $ sudo ufw allow 80/tcp
 ```

 > Note: `limit` refers to connection rate limiting to help prevent brute-force login attacks.
-When `limit` is used, by default Ubuntu allows the connection if there are no more than 6 connections within 30 seconds.
+When `limit` is used, by default the connection is allowed if there are no more than 6 connections within 30 seconds.

 View the status as a numbered list.